Agerbav/pm2.5-Predictor/README.md

 uvicorn main:app --reload
 ```

-Go to ./chat and run live server in vsocde
+Go to ./chat and run live server in vscode